Solid landscaping starts with trees.

 Plan and mark your cuts ahead of time.
 Never remove more than 25% of a tree’s branches at one time.
 A tree uses immense amounts of energy to heal from cuts.
 If you trim away too many branches, you could kill your tree.

 Never attempt to cut large-diameter tree branches or whole trees.
 Trained professionals use special vehicles, tools, and safety gear to remove large branches.
+The cost to get a professional to prune trees depends on your zipcode.

 Some of the most common pruning-related injuries are tool-related lacerations.
 Pruning is performed with sharp shears and trimmers, many of which are powered by gas or electricity.